tahoe-lafs/tahoe-lafs/docs/backupdb.rst

-Relying upon timestamps is a compromise between efficiency and safety: a file which is modified without changing the timestamp or size will be treated as unmodified, and the "tahoe backup" command will not copy the new contents into the grid.
-The ``--no-timestamps`` can be used to disable this optimization, forcing every byte of the file to be hashed and encoded.
+Relying upon timestamps is a compromise between efficiency and safety: a file which is modified without changing the timestamp or size will be treated as unmodified, and the "``tahoe backup``" command will not copy the new contents into the grid.
+The ``--no-timestamps`` option can be used to disable this optimization, forcing every byte of the file to be hashed and encoded.

 Directory Operations